energyapps/production-2012/README.md

 ## Setup

-- Before Getting started, create a new repo in the [EnergyApps Github group](https://github.com/energyapps) or elsewhere.
+- Before Getting started, create a new repo in the [EnergyApps Github group](https://github.com/energyapps) named whatever you want.

 - Ensure that Jekyll is installed on your computer.
 (And read up on the directory structure on their site and below).